jmromo22/CS4750_FinalProject/README.md

 # flashcards_app

-A new Flashcard Flutter project.
+Welcome to Computer Science Flashcards.

 A flashcard game for computer science students looking to get into the field and practice the most asked interview questions.

-These questions are the most asked interview questions for software engineering.
+These questions are the most asked interview questions for software engineering and will help you master these questions.

 Goodluck!